molgenis/molgenis/molgenis-compute-core/README.md

 	step3_1_b	5			Q		-
 	step3_2_a	6			Q		-
 	step3_2_b	7			Q		-

+Explananation:

+* (G) generated -- there is a *.sh file in the jobsdir
+* (Q) queued -- jobs are on local/pbs/grid scheduled for execution
+* (R.) running -- jobs are running
+* (C.) completed -- jobs are completed without noticable errors
+* (F) fail -- jobs have explicitly reported failure

 Example result if no jobs are running, but some parameters are set: